Finite-dimensional Jacobian algebras: Finiteness and tameness: -invariant

 \subsection{$E$-finiteness and $E$-tameness}

 We begin by reviewing the notions of $E$-finiteness and $E$-tameness, along with known examples of $E$-finite and $E$-tame algebras.
 The focus then shifts to Jacobian algebras, where we demonstrate that both $E$-finiteness and $E$-tameness are preserved under mutations of Jacobian algebras.
 To establish this, we prove that mutation commutes with the direct sum of $\g$-vectors. \begin{definition}[{\cite[Definition 6.3]{AsIy24}}] We say that $g \in K_0(\proj\Lambda)$ is \emph{rigid} if there exists a $2$-term presilting complex $X$ such that $g^X = g$, and \emph{tame} if $e(g, g) = 0$.
-The algebra $\Lambda$ is called \emph{$E$-finite} (resp., \emph{$E$-tame}) if every element of $K_0(\proj\Lambda)$ is rigid (resp., tame). \end{definition} \begin{remark} Finite-dimensional $E$-finite algebras are $E$-tame. \end{remark} \begin{proposition}[{\cite{BST19, As21}}] Every finite-dimensional $\g$-finite algebra is $E$-finite. \end{proposition} \begin{theorem}[{\cite[Theorem 3.8]{PYK23}}] Finite-dimensional representation-tame algebras are $E$-tame. \end{theorem}
+The algebra $\Lambda$ is called \emph{$E$-finite} (resp., \emph{$E$-tame}) if every element of $K_0(\proj\Lambda)$ is rigid (resp., tame). \end{definition} \begin{remark} Finite-dimensional $E$-finite algebras are $E$-tame. \end{remark} \begin{proposition}[{\cite{BST19, As21}}] Every finite-dimensional $\g$-finite algebra is $E$-finite. \end{proposition} In this paper, we establish that the converse is also holds, which was conjectured by Demonet in \cite[Question 3.49]{De17} (see also \cite[Conjecture 3.3]{Pf25}). \begin{conjecture}[{Demonet}] Every finite-dimensional $E$-finite algebra is $\g$-finite. \end{conjecture} \begin{theorem}[{\cite[Theorem 3.8]{PYK23}}] Finite-dimensional representation-tame algebras are $E$-tame. \end{theorem}